 Perhaps you try a free theme to start with and if you need something a little more user-friendly, you can pick a paid theme.

-I have seen many bloggers use and recommend the user-friendliness of the DIVI theme from Elegant Themes.
-I plan to use this for the next blog I start (because blogs make money, so why not create more! )
+Alternatively, Astra or Genesis Pro are also pretty good!
+I plan to use Astra for the next blog I start (because blogs make money, so why not create more! )

 Once you’ve bought a theme it’s time to install it on your site.